Airbag / How Am I Driving?

-Airbag / How Am I Driving? is the fifth EP by the English rock band Radiohead, released in April 1998 in North America.
+Airbag / How Am I Driving? is an EP by the English rock band Radiohead, released in April 1998 in North America.
 It collects most of the B-sides from singles released from Radiohead's third album, OK Computer (1997), plus the OK Computer song "Airbag".
 It was nominated for the Grammy Award for Best Alternative Music Performance.

 Songs

 Airbag / How Am I Driving? collects most of the OK Computer B-sides, excluding "Lull" (from the "Karma Police" single) and "How I Made My Millions" (from the "No Surprises" single).
 Only one had been previously released in North America.

 "Meeting in the Aisle" is a "spaced out" instrumental with "orchestral" drones, drum machine and bass guitar.
 Radiohead did not perform it until 2012 on the King of Limbs tour.
 The two-part "Polyethylene" begins with softly strummed guitar before a climactic ending.
 "Palo Alto" features "hummable pop" verses and a "thunderous" chorus.
 Its initial title was "OK Computer" before this became the album title.